intuitibits/ease/README.md

 ![USB Device Filters](../master/images/usb-device-filters.png "USB Device Filters")

-The adapter will be automatically connected to the EASE VM and made available for Wi-Fi scanning in WiFi Explorer Pro 3.
+The adapter will be automatically connected to the EASE VM and made available for Wi-Fi scanning in WiFi Explorer Pro.
 In Airtool 2, you can now use the adapter for capturing when choosing EASE from the list of sensors.
 Repeat the steps above for every adapter you want to use with EASE.

-## Using external adapters with WiFi Explorer Pro 3
+## Using external adapters with WiFi Explorer Pro

 Once you have installed EASE and configured the USB device filters to automatically connect the external adapters to the EASE VM, you can choose the adapter from the _Scan Mode_ menu in the WiFi Explorer Pro's toolbar.